 The Saturday Long run focus is on time on your feet.
 We use the long run to build up our endurance so that we can finish our distance races healthy and happy!
 Overall, these long runs should be at a very easy pace.
 We don’t want to race through the long runs because it will ultimately come to us feeling like we’ve ‘raced’ every weekend - our bodies will be tired and it increases the likelihood of injury.
 You can expect your Mentors to lead the way and help set the pace.
 These long runs are fully supported with a Key Drop at the store, Water and Nuun (electrolyte drink) stops on the course, turn-by-turn directions, and access to your Coaches for questions, advice, etc. We’re also going to have opportunities to run portions of the course so that we’ll be ready on race day!

 Our groups are open to anyone!
 Yes, anyone.
 Your coaches will help give you suggested training paces once in your group!
 A general breakdown of our groups are as follows:

-We recommend coming into the training being able to run or run/walk 3 Miles, if you're not there yet don't worry start with our No Boundaries Beginner 5K Group.
+We recommend coming into the training being able to run or run/walk 3 Miles.

 There are many benefits to using a run/walk method in your training.
 We encourage beginning runners to start using a Run/Walk interval in our No Boundaries Beginner 5K training programs.
 But using a Run/Walk interval is not just for beginners - it’s an excellent tool to help you build endurance and help you cross the finish line of your distance race.
 Our Coaches will help to modify the workouts to support our interval runners - they will assist with pacing, workouts, racing strategies, and much more.Some of the benefits include: